 One of the icons of Geelong — and a giant art installation in its own right – is the collection of colourfully painted bollards that line the foreshore.
 The bollards were created in the 1990s by local artist Jan Mitchell (1940-2008), who painted timber piles from a demolished pier.
 Each one depicts a character that shaped Geelong’s history.
 There are more than 100 positioned along the Geelong waterfront — stretching from Limeburners Point to Rippleside Beach.
 Following the bollard trail is a must-do.

 The buzz in Geelong and the Bellarine is all about food and wine.

 The city’s restaurant and bar scene is centred on Little Mallop Street in the heart of downtown.
-Head for Caruggi – a trattoria-style eatery serving delicious northern Italian fare.
+Head for Caruggi — a trattoria-style eatery serving delicious northern Italian fare.
 The extensive menu includes pizzas, pastas and steaks.
-The service is friendly and fast – making Caruggi a great option for a quick bite.
+The service is friendly and fast, which makes Caruggi a great option for a quick bite to eat.

 The celebrated latest addition to Geelong’s food scene is Alma, which opened in late 2017.
 The restaurant offers contemporary Australian dining inspired by South American flavours, and everything on the menu is designed to be shared.
 While South American cuisine isn’t known for being vegetarian friendly, there are some very memorable meat-free menu options, including the roast potatoes and baked pumpkin with goat curd, chick peas and chilli jam.
 The comprehensive wine list features South American drops (such as Argentinian malbecs), and local options — including a pinot gris from BAIE Wines on the Bellarine.
 It goes down exceptionally well with the roast chicken.